Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

 \section{Main Results}

-In this section we present the main theoretical result of the paper.
-We begin by stating our main result on the asymptotic behavior of $T_n$ under the null-hypothesis and under local alternatives (Section~\ref{subsec:result}).
+Here we present the main theoretical result of the paper, which states the asymptotic behavior of $T_n$ under the null-hypothesis and under local alternatives.
 The assumptions needed for this result to hold are presented and discussed in detail in Section \ref{subsec:assumptions}.